calexandrepcjr/tmdb-movie-ai-pet/docs/ai/README.md

 # AI-Assisted Development Guidelines

 This document outlines best practices for AI-assisted development in the TMDB Movie Client project, including effective prompting strategies, code review practices, and integration patterns.
+For the unified agent playbook, see the root-level `AGENTS.md`.

 ## 🎯 Overview

-AI tools (GitHub Copilot, ChatGPT, Claude, etc.) are valuable development assistants that can enhance productivity while maintaining code quality.
+ AI tools (GitHub Copilot, ChatGPT, Claude, Codex CLI, etc.) are valuable development assistants that can enhance productivity while maintaining code quality.
 These guidelines ensure consistent and effective AI usage across the project.

 ## 📋 Table of Contents